Reliability and Emergency Reserve Trader (RERT)

 Typical examples of reserve that can be procured for RERT include:

-- Customer load that can be curtailed and restored on demand, this can be large industrial load or a group of aggregated smaller loads
+- Unscheduled load that can be curtailed and restored on request from AEMO, this can be large industrial load or a group of aggregated smaller loads

-To be eligible, reserves provided under a reserve contract must not be available to the market through any other arrangements.
+To be eligible, reserves provided under a reserve contract must not be available to the National Electricity Market through any other contract or arrangement in the trading intervals which the reserve is required.

 In addition there are a number of criteria that AEMO will use to assess the reserve, these include: